abhimahajan-1/Abhi_BlueStampPortfolio/index.md

 # Starter Arduino Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ouj8QiF5I10?si=qv4HtoLdmArz3Q_T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my starter project, I chose the Arduino kit because it felt relevant to my interests in mechanical and electrical engineering.
+Moreover, my main project, the Phone-Controlled Robotic Arm, uses Arduino components.
+In turn, I believed it would be a good investment to touch up on my Arduino basics.
+This was a good choice because I got lots of soldering practice along the way.
+The Arduino is connected to a breadboard through wires allowing for electrical flow.
+The input on the breadboard was a button, and the output was an LED.
+The power came from a 5V source on the Arduino board.
+The code was fairly simple.
+All it was was an if-else loop that took whether the button was pressed as the input.
+If it was, then it would turn the LED on in response.
+If not, it would leave it in its default state, turned off.

 # References
 - https://roboticsbackend.com/arduino-turn-led-on-and-off-with-button/